 When a customer is ready to head home, they use the DUFL app to schedule a bag pickup at their hotel.
 Again, DUFL handles the rest—transporting the bag back to DUFL’s facilities, cleaning the clothing per customer specifications, and returning them to their personal DUFL closet, ready for the next trip.

 DUFL is changing the rules of travel.
-Without a bag to worry about, travellers can enjoy a smoother, less stressful journey.
+Without a bag to worry about, travelers can enjoy a smoother, less stressful journey.